NarcoA47/NarcoA47/README.md

 ## About Me

 I am a versatile developer with experience in multiple technologies and frameworks.
 My expertise spans across web development, mobile app development, and game development.
-I have participated in several hackathons and programs, including those with NTBC, and I am currently working at a company.
+I have participated in several hackathons and programs, including those with NTBC.

 ## Skills